open-dynaMIX/picompress/README.md

 This can be very usefull, when sending images over the internet.

 ###Rename images
-You can set a pattern (strftime) for renaming the images.
+You can set a pattern (strftime) for renaming the images according to the timestamp in the EXIF-header.
 This will also set the file's system time stamp.
 There is a sane default pattern consisting of date and time.